joshHug/LeidenITP/labs/extra_exercises.md

 ### any (easy)

 Open any.py, here you will implement the `any()` function.
-This checks if a values in an iterable is True.
+This checks if a value in an iterable is True.

 ### bool (very easy)

 Open bool.py, here you will implement the `bool()` function.
-This checks if a values is True.
+This checks if a value is True.

 ### chr and ord (easy)

-Open chr_and_ord.py, here you will use the `ord` and `chr` functions to convert ascii values to characters and vise versa.
+Open chr_and_ord.py, here you will use the `ord` and `chr` functions to convert ASCII values to characters and vice versa.

 ### combine map and filter (medium -> very hard)